Chrystian Breslauer

-Chrystian Breslauer (born 12 January 1802 in Warsaw; died there 10 August 1882) was a Polish painter and art pedagogue.
+Chrystian Breslauer (12 January 1802 – 10 August 1882) was a Polish painter and art pedagogue.

-Chrystian Breslauer studied in Berlin and Düsseldorf, where he was taught by Johann Wilhelm Schrirmer.
-He took numerous art travels around Germany, the Scandinavian countries, he was also in Italy.
+Chrystian Breslauer was born in Warsaw.
+He studied in Berlin and Düsseldorf, where he was taught by Johann Wilhelm Schirmer.
+He took numerous art travels around Germany, the Scandinavian countries, and Italy.
 During his art travels, he was introduced to new painting types.
 From 1845, he lived permanently in Warsaw.
-He was a pedagogue at the School of Fine Arts (from the year of 1846), and held private art classes (between 1865 and 1868).
+He taught at the School of Fine Arts (from 1846), and held private art classes (between 1865 and 1868).